AlexBulankou/ai-talk1/labinstructions.md

 ###Task 1.
 View topology of backend application

 1. Open Application Map for **backend**.
 Observe that there are two nodes shown: server and node and remote dependency node.
+(Depending on the version of the ApplicationMap you might sometimes see interim HTTP grouping node).
 Note, that remote dependency node is showing signifficant percentage of failing calls, however these errors are not propagated to the callers of backend, because all requests are successful.

     ![image](/instructions/appmap-be.PNG)

-2. Click on ``...`` button on ``finance.google.com`` remote dependency and open failed calls.
-See if there is anything unusual about the failing calls.
-3. Observe that there's a dependency call made for every call into **backend** component.
-Open ``Filters`` by clicking the button on Application Map header and apply the filter to only show responses with 204 status code.
+2. Observe that there's a dependency call made for every call into **backend** component, so there are the same number of dependency calls as requests.
+Open ``Filters`` by clicking the button on Application Map header.
 Note the ratio of 204 responses to 200 responses and compare it with the ratio of failing to successful dependency calls.
+You can see that every 204 response is caused by failing dependency.
+In the future, we'll be improving application map, so that filtering by dependency response and or by request response code only shows correlated requests and dependency, so this analysis will be easier.
+In Exercise 5 of this lab, we'll come back to diagnosing this issue further.

     ![image](/instructions/appmap-be204.PNG)